MS Fridtjof Nansen

 Review of MS Fridtjof Nansen

-The 2020-built/2021-inaugurated MS Fridtjof Nansen cruise ship is the second in a 2-ship series of hybrid-powered Hurtigruten expedition ships.
-The two newbuilds (Roald Amundsen and “Fridtjof Nansen”) were both named after the most influential Norwegian polar explorers from the time when the Hurtigruten company started to offer expedition cruise itineraries.
+The 2020-built / 2021-inaugurated MS Fridtjof Nansen cruise ship is the second in a two-ship series of hybrid-powered Hurtigruten expedition ships.
+The two newbuilds (Roald Amundsen and “Fridtjof Nansen”) were both named after the most influential Norwegian polar explorers from the era when Hurtigruten began offering expedition cruise itineraries.

 The vessel (IMO number 9813084) is currently Norway-flagged (MMSI 257088070) and registered in Longyearbyen (Spitsbergen Island).
-The port registry made MS Fridtjof Nansen the ever-first cruise ship to be registered in Svalbard.
+This port registry made MS Fridtjof Nansen the first cruise ship ever to be registered in Svalbard.

 History - construction and ownership